GlideAngle/flare-timing/flare-timing/prod-apps/docs/mask-track.rst

           frac: 0.75871917
       ...

-For those landing out, how close or nigh were they to goal and where did they land?
+For those landing out, how close or nigh were they to goal, what was their reach?
+Pilots that arrived at goal have a reach equal to the task distance and are not included in this list of pilots that are nigh.

 ::